 The news soon spread worldwide, and by 1849, 80,000 men from the Americas, Britain, Australia, Europe and China arrived in California by ship or by the Californian trail.
 The would-be gold-miners migrating were called "forty-niners".
 The California population rose to over 200,000 in less than three years.
 Few women accompanied their husbands in the early years, and they took on the responsibility of running farms and businesses.

 All those men needed lodging; camps and gold mining towns popped up all over the region.
 Abandoned ships in San Francisco Bay also were converted to temporary housing.
-Businessmen used the "Gold Rush" immigration flow, and large numbers of saloons, shops and brothels sprang up.
+Businessmen used the "Gold Rush" immigration flow, and large numbers of saloons, shops and brothels were established.
 In San Francisco alone, there soon were over 500 bars and 1000 gambling houses.

 These male communities were prone to violence and drunkenness.
 Mining towns were highly lawless: gambling, prostition, robbery, murder and mistreatment of Chinese, Mexicans and Indians were the order of the day.
 A thousand murders were committed in San Francisco in the 1850s - Indians were killed for sport, for example.
 Since there were no courts, the communities developed their own legal system and judgement was often handed out by popular vote.